flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

 ## Next

-Now, let us look at how to use different [word embeddings](/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md) to embed your text.
+Now, learn to [load one of the packaged datasets in Flair](/resources/docs/TUTORIAL_CORPUS_OWN.md) so you can train your own models.